Arminas03/Tic-Tac-Toe/README.md

-A simple project that proves that I understand some HTML, JavaScript and CSS
+A simple project using HTML, JavaScript and CSS